6 things to tell your editor before they start

 ☑ Schedule, deadlines

 I love deadlines!
-Do indicate up front by when you want the editor to send the revision back to you.
-You both need to figure out whether the schedule is reasonable or not before the editor is contracted.
+Do indicate upfront by when you want the editor to send the revision back to you.
+You both need to figure out whether the schedule is reasonable or not before you sign a contract.

 ☑ Payment schedule, when to send the invoice

 You and the editor need to agree when the payments will be made.
 For larger projects, for example, many independent editors will ask for a deposit, including a non-refundable portion.
-The security of a steady stream of income is one luxury freelancers do not have; booking their time means that they may be turning down other work.
+The security of a steady income stream is a luxury freelancers do not have; booking their time means that they may be turning down other work.
 The deposit is to acknowledge that commitment.

 Hope that helps for a smoother collaboration with your editor!
 Please leave me a comment if there are other things that should be on this list.